 Another recurring minor character.
 He's been a friend of the Madarakis (Even Gavrill) since the days of the old Japanese Empire.
 His various achievements have earned him the title of Viscount of England.
 He sometimes aids Fran in whatever she's doing at the time, and performs check-ups on Gavrill every month.

-Alternate Character Interpretation: In-universe, people tend to have wildly different opinions on him.
-The general public (at least, those who know about him) tend to regard him with fear and awe, Fran and Veronica idolize him, and Gavrill seems to despise him.
+- Alternate Character Interpretation: In-universe, people tend to have wildly different opinions on him.
+The general public (at least, those who know about him) tend to regard him with fear and awe, Fran completely idolizes him, and Gavrill doesn't seem to like him much.

 - Disappeared Dad

 - Mad Scientist: What little we see of his recent work suggests that Fran is nowhere near his level yet.
 Apparently he's been creating and breeding Kaiju.